 Asia is the world’s largest and most populous continent.
 Over 4 billion people – 60 percent of the world’s current human population inhabit the continent.

 Asia has more kinds of land, more kinds of climate than any other continent.
 A space traveler flying miles above the earth might be able to see all of Asia at one time.
 He would see that Asia, excluding Australasia is much larger than Europe and Africa put together, or North- and South America together.
-Asia covers almost one third of the earth’s land surface.

 ASIA IS NOT EQUAL “ASIA”